1xINTERNET/Drupal8-backend-training/steps.md

-### 3 Using Drupal services
+### 4 Using dependency injection

 We will use Star Wars API to show movies on our landingpage.

 Observations:
- - The Drupal global service (dependen injection)
- - \Drupal::httpClient, \Drupal::logger
+ - \Drupal::httpClient, \Drupal::logger have been replaced
- - Usage of inline tags

-The following implementations works.
-It is however not aligned with clean coding.

-Improvements needed are:
- - Using dependency injection over the global Drupal wherever possible
+ - Usage of dependency injection through controllerbase
- - Having a module as dynamic as possible.
-E.g. we could use a form to set the URL.
- - We need to make sure developers/themers can always override our output.
- - Remove usage of html in code.